The Plan for Pitt: Promote Diversity and Inclusion

 Monday, July 24, 2017

-The University of Pittsburgh’s Year of Diversity featured more than 200 events during the 2016-17 academic year and also created an important infrastructure on which the Pitt community can build.
+The University of Pittsburgh’s Year of Diversity featured more than 200 events during the 2016-17 academic year and created an important base upon which the Pitt community can build.

 Wednesday, July 12, 2017